itayzit/openai-async/README.md

 <br><br>
 ### Disclaimer

-This repository has no connection whatsoever to the official openAI.
+This repository has no connection whatsoever to openAI.